Theo-Roncalli/Hackathon/README.md

 A machine with at least 32 GB of **FREE** RAM (to create the index on the reference genome).
 Recommended configuration is 64 GB, by default the index creation process is configured to use 50 GB.

+Read more about the setup used to develop this pipeline by reading [the documentation](https://bio-tagi.github.io/Hackathon/).

 ## Executing The Workflow